triple-capacho/EPA1361/README.md

 ## How to

-* The two main files to be used are Exploration.ipynb and Optimization.ipynb.
-**  Exploration.ipynb contains open explorations, scenario discovery and sensitivity analysis;
-**  Optimization.ipynb contains epsilon-testing, MORDM for average scenarios and MORDM for worst scenarios.
+* The two main files to be used are Exploration.ipynb and Optimization.ipynb: Exploration.ipynb contains open explorations, scenario discovery and sensitivity analysis; Optimization.ipynb contains epsilon-testing, MORDM for average scenarios and MORDM for worst scenarios.

 * helper.py has some functions created by us and it is already included in both the notebooks.